Hurtrus/devblog/src/pages/PowerShell-Pester-Notes/index.md

 title: PowerShell - Pester Notes
 categories:
   - PowerShell
-  - Pester
-  - Code_Testing

 tags:
   - PowerShell
-  - Pester
-  - Code_Testing

 date: "2018-09-23"
 featuredImage: './powershellLogosmaller.png'
+cover : "/img/postImages/6.jpg"
+author: "Scott Hurst"
 ---

 # Pester

-### Time to learn Pester.
+Time to learn Pester.
 Not so much a blog post as it is a reading/reference list.

 ## What is Pester?